ogoines/The-Tech-Blog/README.md

  - [Questions](#Questions)

  ## Description
- The Tech Blog is a technical blog site where developers can publish their thoughts regarding concepts, advancements and new technologies.
+ The Tech Blog is a site where developers can publish their thoughts regarding concepts, advancements and new technologies.
 After signing up or logging in the user is presented with a page that allows them to blog.
 Once added, the blog displays on a home page with other bloggers.
 The user has the opportunity to delete or add blogs from their dashboard.
  The site was built using Javascript, Node.js, MYSQL, Sequelize and express-handlebars.